 This paper reports on progress towards these goals.
 Our hypothesis is that using fewer abstractions-carefully designed to leak in just the right ways-can make the maintenance task more approachable to end users.
+Since dependencies introduce their own abstractions, we minimize external dependencies.
+In particular, since most mainstream software prioritizes use as a black box rather than comprehension of internals, we try to minimize dependencies on mainstream software.

 We don't have a definitive conclusion yet on the efficacy of this approach.
 If we fail to falsify our hypothesis, we'd like for Mu to demonstrate an alternative way for people to collaborate over software: by exchanging complete working stacks (all software running on a computer, with the possible exception of firmware) designed to be manually merged for individual contexts.
+We hope taking control of the developer experience in this manner will lead to more comprehensible software infrastructure.